Notable People

 Cohen gets talked about as if he simply monetized superficiality.
 That misses too much.

-He did help normalize a campy, self-aware, highly commercial entertainment culture.
+He helped normalize a campy, self-aware, highly commercial entertainment culture.
 But he also widened the space for queer visibility in mainstream media without asking to be translated into something straighter, tidier, or more apologetic.
-GLAAD's case for honoring him in 2019 was not just about representation on paper.
-It was about the way he used mainstream entertainment formats to keep queer presence ordinary, central, and profitable.
+GLAAD's case for honoring him in 2019 was about representation on paper and the way he used mainstream entertainment formats to keep queer presence ordinary, central, and profitable.

 That mix is part of what makes him hard to categorize.
 He is neither a pure activist nor a pure gossip merchant.
 He is a pop-culture operator who recognized that visibility, pleasure, commerce, and identity politics would increasingly occupy the same stage.